AntonioVitoMastromarino/EmpirBayes/README.md

 # NaiveB

-This class attempts to apply quasi-Newton methods to a maximum likelihood problem where the likelihood is a weighted mixture.
+This class attempts to apply quasi-Newton method to a maximum likelihood problem where the likelihood is a weighted mixture.

 >## The model: naiveb.cluster
 >